 Travelling from EU Member States and Schengen Associated countries is allowed.
 If you fly to Spain, it is mandatory to fill in a Health Control Form (FCS) associated with your trip.
 Once you complete the form, you receive a personal QR code, which you present at the Health Control of the airport of arrival in Spain.
 All travellers should complete the form, including children of any age.

-All passengers who come from a high-risk country or area in relation to SARS-CoV-2 coronavirus must present, in order to enter Spain, a certificate with a NEGATIVE result from a PCR test (COVID-19 RT-PCR), a Transcription-Mediated Amplification (TMA) test, or other test based on equivalent molecular techniques, carried out in the 72 hours before arrival.
+All passengers who come from a high-risk country or area must present a certificate with a Negative PCR result, carried out in the 72 hours before arrival.
 The list of high-risk countries /areas, as well as the criteria used to define them, will be reviewed every fifteen days.

 Within Spain: There are restrictions to traveling different communities and restrictions on night-time mobility throughout Spain, including Tenerife, where night time mobility in the island is restricted between 11:00 p.m and 6:00 a.m.
 Passengers in transit will not be affected.